rugbyprof/4103-101-IntroOpSys/Assignments/Homework-01-Bash-Intro.md

     - `git add -A`
     - `git comit -m "adding homework 1"`
     - `git push origin master`
+- This should put all your files on github.

+- Now lets pull your files down from github onto your server:
     - Login to your server and goto directory `/opt`
         - Run `git clone git@github.com:yourusername/your4103repo.git`
     - If your repo is already there:
         - `cd  /opt/your4103repo`
         - `git pull`

 **Method 2** - Editing on the server: